 The 2011 phase of the study was conducted by GS between November and December 2011.
 Responses were collected via computerassisted telephone interviewing (CATI).
-A total of 3314 responses were received, representing a response rate of 79.7 per cent.
+A total of 3314 responses were received from early school leavers and 1154 from short-term school leavers, representing response rates of 79.7 per cent and 79.6 per cent respectively.

 A reference group advised on the design and conduct of the survey.
 Its members represented the school sectors, principals associations, higher education sector and the Queensland Studies Authority.